SAP-archive/cloud-workflow-codejam/exercises/01/readme.md

 :point_right: Return to the services list in your cockpit and go back to locate the Workflow service.
 Enable it if it's not already enabled.

-_Note: You can search for the service manually or filter them using the "Orchestration" category.
+_Note: You can search for the service manually or use the filter with the "Orchestration" category.
 Alternatively, with all of these services, you can use the quick switcher as shown._

 ![using the quick switcher](quickswitcher.png)